ashn-dot-dev/site/src/recipes/mains/hobo-packs.md

 # Hobo Packs

+{{Image class="recipe-primary-image" src="/recipes/mains/hobo-packs/hobo-packs-800x600.png"}}
+Four disposable baking trays sitting on top of an oven, each containing six foil-wrapped mixtures of meat and/or veggies.
+The trays are also filled with the delicious-looking juices let go by the mixtures during baking, as well as extra potatoes and rosemary that were baked alongside the wrapped mixtures.
+{{/Image}}

 ## 1 serving | gluten-free

 > This is not a glamorous recipe, but it is easy and can be prepared while